prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Failure response**

-  :status 403: the client is not permitted to add incoming transactions
+  :status 403: the client is not permitted to add incoming transactions.
+The request may be disallowed by the configuration in general or restricted to certain IP addresses (i.e. loopback-only).

   The mint responds with a JSON object containing the following fields: